 #9 Introduce time blocking

 We at Bordio are huge fans of time blocking.
 Time blocking is essentially reserving a specific time slot in your calendar for specific tasks.

-In Bordio’s solution, however, time blocks are much more advanced than that.
+In Bordio’s free online to-do list, however, time blocks are much more advanced than that.
 They can be created along with new tasks and allocated across the employee’s calendar.
 For example, if there is a task to create a new UI prototype, and the task is estimated to take 5 hours, the manager (or the designer themselves) can set 2 different time blocks within the task: one for 2 hours, another one for 3.
 And it would be impossible to complete the task before the time blocks are completed too.

 Time blocks are great tools to improve team efficiency because they stimulate team members to initiate work in advance, instead of rushing through the job just hours before the deadline.
 That way, if the task turns out to be more difficult, or requires additional information, the employee will have plenty of time at their disposal, and the deadline will not be missed.

 If your team does not absolutely have to be in one office from 9 am until 5 pm, then perhaps you can offer alternative formats of work.